-Our Facebook page was at the heart of our communication from the very start.
-By 2017 it had grown and we were sharing our resources with other homeless support groups in Essex, Cambridge, Suffolk and London.
+Our Facebook page has been at the heart of our social media communication from the very beginning.
+By 2017 it had noticeably grown in popularity and we began sharing our resources with other homeless support groups in Essex, Cambridge, Suffolk and London.
 We also began to highlight the reality of the homeless situation to the wider public.

 We have been successful in forging links with other groups and organisations.